 Evans Colin, dairyman, Columbia St

-Evans De Lacy Campbell, assistant overseer, Columbia St
+Evans De Lacy Campbell, assist. overseer, Columbia St

 Evans Thomas A, grocer Market Pl